 What is breast reconstruction?

 Here are some facts to help you better understand the process and the words used when talking about breast reconstruction.
-Some of the words you might hear doctors use are also explained in the glossary at the end of this information.
+Some of the words you might hear doctors use are also explained in the glossary at the end.

-The choice to have breast reconstruction is yours to make.
-We hope this information will help you make your decision.
-Try to learn as much as you can before you decide what to do.
-No one source of information can give you every fact or all the answers you need.
+The decision to have breast reconstruction is yours to make.
+Try to learn as much as you can before deciding what to do.
 You and those close to you should talk with your healthcare team about any questions and concerns you have about this type of surgery.

 Last Medical Review: 12/05/2014